syan-tibco/tp-helm-charts/dp-cluster-workshop/eks/README.md

 * kubectl (v1.28.3)
 * helm (v3.13.1)

+For reference, [Dockerfile](../Dockerfile) with [apline 3.18](https://hub.docker.com/_/alpine) can be used to build a docker image with all the tools mentioned above, pre-installed.
+The subsequent steps can be followed from within the container.

+> [!IMPORTANT]
+> Please use --platform while building tha image with docker buildx commands.
+> We have used linux/amd64 as platform.
+This can be different based on your machine OS.

+> [!NOTE]
+> Please use export AWS_PAGER="" within the container to disable the use of a pager

 ## Recommended IAM Policies
 It is recommeded to have the [Minimum IAM Policies](https://eksctl.io/usage/minimum-iam-policies/ attached to the role which is being used for the cluster creation.
 Additionally, you will need to add the AmazonElasticFileSystemFullAccess (arn:aws:iam::aws:policy/AmazonElasticFileSystemFullAccess) policy to the role you are going to use.